 CROSSING THE BRIDGES

 The two bridges are among the safest and best maintained infrastructures in Nova Scotia.
-When a collision, even a minor one, takes place on one of the bridges, the impact is not minor.
-The vast majority of collisions are completely preventable and most often caused by driver distraction.
-The impact of even a minor collision on the bridges has a major impact on traffic congestion.
+When a collision, even a minor one, takes place on one of the bridges, the impact can be major, causing traffic delays and congestion.
+The vast majority of collisions are preventable and most often caused by driver distraction or speeding.

-The HHB bridge patrol officers are special constables and with that have the authority to issue tickets for speeding, texting and other infractions.
+The HHB bridge patrol officers are special constables and with that have the authority to issue tickets for speeding, texting while driving and other infractions.

 - Macdonald Bridge: 50km/h